-“Things to Do in Gent with Kids” is a series of three articles.
+“Things to Do with Kids in Ghent” is a series of three articles.
 Part 1 includes information on sports and recreation, as well as meeting other families.
-Part 2 discusses museums and the Arts.
-Part 3 shares ways to explore the city, visit historical sites, and stay informed about current events.
+In Part 2 we discuss museums and the arts.
+And in Part 3 we share ways to explore the city, visit historical sites, and stay informed about current events.

-There are many things to do in Gent with kids … if you know where to look for them.
-When I first moved here I didn’t, so I hope sharing what I have learned since then will help you in your search!
-Here are my favorite cultural and artistic things to do with kids in Gent.
+There are many things to do with kids in Ghent… if you know where to look for them.
+Here are our favorite museums and arts venues to visit with your children.

 Visit a Museum